What is this Service?

 Future Vermont Cloud Zones are being developed:

-The CMS group is currently engaged with the State Office of Purchasing and Contracting in an engagement with the National Association of State Budget Officers (NASPO) to procure better pricing for more options for Cloud based service.
+The Cloud Services group is currently engaged with the State Office of Purchasing and Contracting in an engagement with the National Association of State Budget Officers (NASPO) to procure better pricing for more options for Cloud based service.

 Customer Responsibilities (these responsibilities are for customers who have IT Technical Support and manage their own Environments)